griga23/shoe-store/lab1.md

 NOTE: Flink Cluster is at the Environment level and can be used with multiple Kafka clusters.

 ## Connecting to Flink
-You can use your web browser or console to enterFlink SQL statements.
+You can use your web browser or console to enter Flink SQL statements.
   * **Web UI** - click on the button Open SQL workspace on your Flink Compute Pool
   * **Console** - copy/paste command from your Flink Compute Pool to the command line